Lumpiang Shanghai (Filipino Springrolls)

 Lumpia Shanghai (Filipino spring rolls)

-What is lumpia?
+What is Lumpia?

 Lumpiang shanghai or lumpia, for short, is a Filipino springroll made with primarily pork, shrimp, minced veggies, and seasonings.
 It’s one of the many dishes influenced by Chinese settlers in the Philippines.